hulkdx/DocsK8S/README.md

 ### Node
 a server (physical / virtual machine)

+- Master node: is a node that manages worker noder.

 ### Pod
 - Contains a docker container
 - Each pods get an IP, also get a new IP upon recreation